Vasqq/linkedup-reliability-engine/README.md

 Welcome to the **LinkedUp Reliability Engine** repository

 This project was developed for the **Flare x Encode Club Hackathon** and aims to provide a decentralized, verifiable system for tracking user reliability based on real-world activity check-ins.
-It showcases the innovative use of **Flare's FDC (Flare Data Connector)** protocols by bridging operational Web2 data (from a Flutter app backend) into verifiable Web3 reputation scores.
+It showcases the innovative use of **Flare's FDC (Flare Data Connector)** protocols by bridging operational Web2 data (from a Flutter app backend) into verifiable Web3 reliability scores.

 ---